Breece D'J Pancake: Style

-According to Alan McPherson (via Gower), "His ambition was not primarily literary: he was struggling to define for himself an entire way of life, an all-embracing code of values that would allow him to live outside his home valley in Milton, West Virginia."
-His vivid, compact style has been compared to that of Ernest Hemingway.
-Gower states that his characters were "piercing, beautiful, and even haunting," and that his stories achieved a rare universality stemming from his use of "un-universal characters."
+"His ambition was not primarily literary: he was struggling to define for himself an entire way of life, an all-embracing code of values that would allow him to live outside his home valley in Milton, West Virginia," pointed out Alan McPherson, according to Gower in The Stories (and Life) of Breece D'J Pancake.
+The late writer's vivid, compact style has been compared to that of Ernest Hemingway.
+Gower describes Pancake's characters as "piercing, beautiful, and even haunting" and his stories as possessing a rare universality that stems from his use of "un-universal characters."

 According to Foster, "All of Pancake's stories have a dreamlike quality—they don't explain themselves and they are never unequivocal; readers must make their own interpretations.
 His canvas is littered with the old broken-down autos, the detritus of an industrial age—all symbols of blight and sterility."

 Content

-Most of his stories are set in rural West Virginia and revolve around characters and naturalistic settings, often adapted from his own past.
-His stories received acclaim from readers and critics.
-The Atlantics editor recalled receiving letters that "drifted in for months – asking for more stories – inquiring for collected stories, or simply expressing admiration and gratitude ... in 30-something years at The Atlantic, I cannot recall a response to a new author like the response to this one."
+Most of Pancake's stories are set in rural West Virginia and revolve around characters and naturalistic settings, many adapted from his own past.
+Even during his lifetime, his writing drew acclaim from both readers and critics.
+The Atlantics editor recalled receiving letters that "drifted in for months – asking for more stories—inquiring for collected stories, or simply expressing admiration and gratitude ... in 30-something years at The Atlantic, I cannot recall a response to a new author like the response to this one."

-In an issue of the New Yorker, Jon Michaud calls Pancake's characters "both immediately recognizable and pertinent to the present moment."
-He states that Pancake's work features a host of hard-working characters facing increasingly dire economic circumstances.
-The point of this, as Michaud states, is to give the audience an idea of the cultural destruction that lies in industrialization's wake.

-Blackburn argues that Pancake's works continue an American pastoral tradition.
-Blackburn states that, "The Stories, written during the 1970s, often depict the landscape of West Virginia as dying, barren, and unwelcoming.
-The characters who populate his stories are often impoverished, trapped in place, or failures in one way or another."
-These characters may be viewed as expanding on a common American theme- the struggle with living in "liminal spaces."Cleveland Review of Books said Pancake's "letters reveal a complex figure who loved his home and family, was dedicated to his craft, and was restlessly uncomfortable when not writing, revising, hunting, or fishing."
-His writing is often considered to be part of the southern “grit lit” movement that includes such writers as Harry Crews, Barry Hannah, and Larry Brown.
+In the New Yorker, Jon Michaud called Pancake's host of hard-working characters facing increasingly dire economic circumstances "both immediately recognizable and pertinent to the present moment," potently conveying the cultural destruction in the wake of industrialization.The Cleveland Review of Books said Pancake's "letters reveal a complex figure who loved his home and family, was dedicated to his craft, and was restlessly uncomfortable when not writing, revising, hunting, or fishing."
+His writing is often considered part of the southern “grit lit” movement that includes writers Harry Crews, Barry Hannah, and Larry Brown.